shubhampwr886/ansible/docs/index.md

 **Ad-hoc Commands**

-	ansible all -a "touch abc.txt"   	  #Create abc.txt file on all avaliable nodes as per inventory ansible gang -a "touch abc.txt"   	  #Create abc.txt file on 'gang' group which has 3 nodes ansible gang -a "sudo apt install nginx"  # Install nginx on gang group with sudo previledge ansible gang[0:4] -ba "apt install nginx" #Range for first five nodes in "Gang: group"
+	#Create abc.txt file on all avaliable nodes as per inventory
+	ansible all -a "touch abc.txt"

+	#Create abc.txt file on 'gang' group which has 3 nodes
+	ansible gang -a "touch abc.txt"

+	#Install nginx on gang group with sudo previledge
+ 	ansible gang -a "sudo apt install nginx"

+	#Range for first five nodes in "Gang: group"
+	ansible gang[0:4] -ba "apt install nginx"

 	#**use sudo or -b :: same working :: either use sudo or use -b option**
 	ansible gang -a "sudo apt update -y"